spacetelescope/gwcs/docs/index.rst

 Let part of the transform in the above example include distortion correction which converts positions on the detector to positions in a system associated with the focal plane of the telescope (called ``FocalPlaneFrame``).
-There are several ways to perform the transformation from detector to focal plane coordinates.
+There are a couple of ways to perform the transformation from detector to focal plane coordinates - The :meth:`~gwcs.wcs.transform` method

   >>> nddata_image.wcs.transform('detector', 'focal_plane', 1, 2)

+or in two steps, getting the transform first using :meth:`~gwcs.wcs.get_transform` and then evaluating it:

   >>> distoriton = nddata_image.wcs.get_transform('detector', 'focal_plane')
   >>> distortion(1, 2)